melverdsouza/presentation/README.md

 5. Database
 database is an organised collection of data stored electronically in the form of a table, it is usually controlled by a DBMS.
 The data and DBMS along with the application are associated with them.

+6. SQL Database
+it is the standard language for inserting, seraching, updating and deleting records.
+It is a relational DBMS